eutampieri/xenorchestra/Troubleshooting.md

+# Troubleshooting

-If you are having issues before you create an issue please check the following.
-(We'll be asking you to look at and provide this information anyways)
+If you are having problems, before you create an issue, please check the following.
+(You will be asked to provide this information anyways)

+## Submitting a Support Request

+Any issues, questions, or bugs during installation and usage of this script, that can not be solved by the steps below, should **first** be addressed in *this repository.*

+Xen-Orchestra (Community Edition) is not obligated to support scripted (or manual) builds.
+Please give us the ability to first troubleshoot the issue and/or verify this script is not the culprit before moving on to posting in the Xen-Orchestra [Community Forums](https://xen-orchestra.com/forum/).

+Please use the [ISSUE TEMPLATE](https://raw.githubusercontent.com/Jarli01/xenorchestra_installer/master/ISSUE_TEMPLATE.md) when submitting an issue.

-# XO Website not loading
+## XO Website not loading

 If the XO website fails to load please run the below command to determine if the primary service is running.